spcarte/recipes/README.md

 # Recipe Book
 This repository contains several markdown files for different recipes.
+The book can be accessed [here](https://spcarte.github.io/recipes)